eqNj/eqN-PD2-Filter/README.md

 Select ethereal and/or magic items from all tiers, those that are best for crafting, will continue to show, and they will be indicated by two gray asterisks, one on each side.
 High item level magic amulets will show an orange [C] next to them, and once identified will show the exact level best for crafting them to ensure +2 skills rolls are possible.

-Four socket, ethereal polearm/spear weapons of all tiers, for use with the Insight Rune Word on lower level characters, will show at all levels.
+Four socket, ethereal polearm/spear weapons of all tiers, for use with the Insight runeword on lower level characters, will show at all levels.

-Any class items with +3 to at least one of any useful skill will always show, regardless of item tier (unless a staff, due to tier-scaling cast speed), as well as any elite class items that could be used for Rune Words.
+Any class items with +3 to at least one of any useful skill will always show, regardless of item tier (unless a staff, due to tier-scaling cast speed), as well as any elite class items that could be used for runewords.

 Descriptions have been added to almost every quest item and/or utility item in the game.
 These descriptions are either lore tidbits or famous quotes throughout history befitting the items.